TacoBadger/nonprofits-project-7/README.md

 - Regular Donation.
 This column is populated with regular or one-off donation.
 This is an important metric and KPI, as the regular donations will increase the long term sustainability of the nonprofit.
 - Amount.
 This data is great to establish who the biggest donors are.
 - Date of donations.
 This data goes from 2018 to 2022
 - Status reason.
-This data show whether the donor is active or passive contributor.
+This data shows whether the donor is an active or passive contributor.

 ## Methods
+I used the Google Data Analytics framework.
+It consist of the follow 6 steps:
 - [Ask](#ask) - Ask effective questions
 - [Prepare](#prepare) - Verify data's integrity, Check data credibility and reliability, Check data types and Merge datasets
 - [Process](#process) - Clean, Remove and Transform data and Document cleaning processes and results